iam-peekay/personal-website/content/pages/about.md

 ![](/media/20180906_dre_coinbase_0505_new.jpg)

 I'm the Founder & CEO of [TruStory](https://twitter.com/isTruStory).
-We're building a social network where experts debate the authenticity of claims people make online.
+We're building a social network where people debate both sides of a Claim and earn rewards for writing and curating compelling Arguments.

 ## **My journey**